core-wg/oscore/draft-ietf-core-object-security.md

 The use of COSE_Encrypt0 and AEAD to protect messages as specified in this document requires an established security context.
 The method to establish the security context described in {{context-derivation}} is based on a common Master Secret and unique Sender/Recipient ID.
 The OSCORE profile of the ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oscore-profile}}, or a key exchange protocol for providing forward secrecy.

-The key establishment procedure need to ensure that the requirements of the security context parameters are complied with {{req-params}} even in error situations.
+The key establishment procedure need to ensure that the requirements of the security context parameters are complied with {{req-params}} even in error situations or in case of recommissioning.
+One particular importance is random number seeding, in particular for generating the Master Salt in case the Master Secret is reused.
+The same Master Salt must not be generated generated twice, even if the device is reset to factory settings or recommissioned under special conditions.

 ## Master Secret {#master-secret}